 The report stresses that “migration routes have changed since mid-2018, showing high migration influx coming from Bosnia and Herzegovina and a particularly high transit dimension in the asylum seekers’ flow in the country was observed.
 Among newly arrived persons, a significant raise of the proportion of women, children, and families, patients with chronic diseases or severe illnesses and persons with disabilities has been observed.
 The situation imposed heavy workload on MdM-BELGIQUE’s team, since the organisation is responsible for initial medical examination of newly arrived persons, as well as distribution of prescribed medication, organisation of transport and transport for referrals, etc. Regarding these changes, the transit dimension of asylum seekers’ flow for the last year and half posed additional challenges, and so did the observed physical and psychological exhaustion of applicants for international protection, who arrived from poor living conditions of temporary reception camps in Bosnia and Herzegovina”.

 The report further emphasised that the COVID-19 crisis posed new challenge for MdM team, which required flexibility and adjustment of the living and working conditions according to the recommended preventive epidemiological measures.
 The report also underlines that long-term exposure of MdM staff to a significantly increased workload in the facility that is not adequately equipped and does not have enough staff to organise an effective quarantine area causes high levels of stress and a sense of disproportionate responsibility among their employees.
+The same challenges were reported by MdM team in relation to 2021.
+MdM further reported that, in 2021, interdisciplinary cooperation in the organisation of preventive and treatment interventions related to the mental health of applicants for international protection had been improved.
+In addition, applicants were referred to the appropriate hospitals accompanied by MdM staff and interpreters when necessary.

 Age assessment of unaccompanied children